Published On: Aug 27 2013 12:40:39 PM CDTUpdated On: Aug 31 2013 09:22:15 PM CDT

 Former U.S. President Jimmy Carter (L) and former U.S. Secretary of State James Baker announce the contents and recommendations of the final report of the Carter-Baker Commission on Federal election reform in the U.S. Capitol, September 19, 2005.

-U.S. President George W. Bush (L), and first lady Laura Bush (2nd L) are joined by former president Bill Clinton (3rd L), U.S. Sen. Hillary Clinton (D-NY) (4th L), former president George H.W.
-Bush (2nd R) and former President Jimmy Carter (R) as they attend a memorial service for Coretta Scott King at the New Birth Missionary Baptist Church in Lithonia, Georgia, outside Atlanta February 7, 2006.
+Former U.S. President Jimmy Carter (L) follows U.S. President George W. Bush, former president Bill Clinton, U.S. Sen. Hillary Clinton, D-N.Y., and former president George H.W.
+Bush at a memorial service for Coretta Scott King at the New Birth Missionary Baptist Church in Lithonia, Georgia, outside Atlanta Feb.
+7, 2006.

 Former U.S. President Jimmy Carter and former first lady Rosalynn Carter arrive onstage at the 2008 Democratic National Convention in Denver, Colorado, on August 25, 2008.

-Hall of Fame baseball player Cal Ripkin (L) talks with former U.S. President Jimmy Carter during a National League baseball game between the Atlanta Braves and the Philadelphia Phillies in Atlanta, Georgia April 10, 2006.
+Hall of Fame baseball player Cal Ripkin (L) meets former U.S. President Jimmy Carter and former first lady Rosalyn Carter during a National League baseball game between the Atlanta Braves and the Philadelphia Phillies in Atlanta April 10, 2006.

 Former U.S. President Jimmy Carter (L) shakes hands with Greek Orthodox Patriarch of Jerusalem Metropolitan Theophilos during their meeting at the Greek Orthodox Patriarchate in Jerusalem's Old City on June 13, 2009.